darklang/dark/integration-tests/README.md

 4. Lastly to verify your newly written test works without running all the other tests, run the script with `--pattern={your_test_name}`

-## Clicking buttons

-It may be that you want to click a button - say, to play a REPL that includes non-preview-safe (backend-only) functions.

-To do this, you must call `page.click("div.handler-trigger")` twice.
-We're not sure why.
-See `sha256hmac_for_aws` in `integration-tests/tests.js` for a working example of this, including checking the live value at the end.

 ## How it works:

 Uses playwright: https://playwright.dev